Hollenbach-lab/PING/README.md

   - `--resultsDirectory` Set the results directory, one will be created if it does not already exist (all pipeline output will be recorded here)
   - (OPTIONAL) `--fastqPattern` Specify a pattern on the `fqDirectory` to only process  specific samples.
 For example, if your sequencing data is named [SAMPLE_ID]\_R1_fq.gz, you would change it to '_fq_'.
 Additionally, you can use '_KIR_' to find already extracted files. (default = '_fastq_')
   - (OPTIONAL) `--threads` Number of threads to use during bowtie2 alignments (default = 4)
+  - (Singularity argument) `--bind` Needed when the input FASTQs are located outside of your access privilege (e.g., if the inputs are not within `/home/username`).
+It is recommended to pass the `--bind` option regardless to ensure a proper run.

 ## Running included test data